Drink lobby gears up to fight soda tax plan in California city

 Rising deficits have forced three California cities to file or plan bankruptcy petitions since June.
 The city council of San Bernardino voted on July 19 to seek Chapter 9 protection.

-“This tax is a sign of the times,” said Bob Achermann, executive director of the Californa/Nevada Soft Drink Association, said.
+“This tax is a sign of the times,” said Bob Achermann, executive director of the California/Nevada Soft Drink Association, said.
 “City governments are looking for revenue.
 We think this is a misguided approach.”

 El Monte’s mayor, Andre Quintero, said his city is not facing bankruptcy and had managed to balance its budget for fiscal year 2013.

-Note: This story was corrected to recast the lead to correct reference to scope of anti-tax campaign